StripesFramework/stripes/trunk/readme.txt

-   -> Full support for indexed properties/multi-row forms using Collections -> Form custom tags that feel like HTML tags (no unnecessary renaming of attributes) -> Form tags provide formatting capabilities similar to JSTL formatting tags -> Seemless handling of file uploads
+   -> Full support for indexed properties/multi-row forms using Collections -> Form custom tags that feel like HTML tags (no unnecessary renaming of attributes) -> Form tags provide formatting capabilities similar to JSTL formatting tags -> Seamless handling of file uploads
    -> Direct to JSP navigation isn't frowned on
    -> Input validation, formatting and tags are all locale aware (but only if you want) -> JavaDoc, TagDoc and reference documentation that doesn't suck